devmiek/tencent-cloud-sdk-python/README.md

 **Tips:** If an error occurs for a given Cloud Function runtime, an `InvokeError` exception is thrown.
 The above exceptions are defined in the `tencent.cloud.serverless.functions.errors` module.

-See the [Quick-Start](quickstart.py) source code for the complete demo code.
+See the [examples source code](examples) for the complete demo code.

 ### Other Tencent Cloud Products
 For Tencent Cloud products that do not yet provide a product client in the Tencent Cloud SDK, a universal client can be used.